friedrichknuth/ooi_realtime_plotting/README.md

 # OOI Real Time Plotting
-This toolbox contains scripts to set up a real time display of OOI data.
+This toolbox contains scripts to stream onto your local machine and plot in real time.

 #Installation